Polymer/polymer/README.md

 		* `detached` changes to `disconnectedCallback`
 		* `attributeChanged` changes to `attributeChangedCallback`
 * The V1 Custom Elements spec forbids the ability to read attributes, children, or parent information from the DOM API in the `constructor` (or `created` when using the legacy API); any such work must be deferred (e.g. until `connectedCallback` or microtask/`setTimeout`)
 * Polymer will no longer produce type-extension elements (aka `is="..."`).
-Although they are still included in the V1 Custom Elements [spec](https://html.spec.whatwg.org/#custom-elements-customized-builtin-example) and scheduled for implementation in Chrome, because Apple [has stated](https://github.com/w3c/webcomponents/issues/509#issuecomment-233419167) it will not implmenent `is`, we will not be encouraging its use to avoid indefinite reliance on the Custom Elements polyfill.
+Although they are still included in the V1 Custom Elements [spec](https://html.spec.whatwg.org/#custom-elements-customized-builtin-example) and scheduled for implementation in Chrome, because Apple [has stated](https://github.com/w3c/webcomponents/issues/509#issuecomment-233419167) it will not implement `is`, we will not be encouraging its use to avoid indefinite reliance on the Custom Elements polyfill.
 Instead, a wrapper custom element can surround a native element, e.g. `<a is="my-anchor">...</a>` could become `<my-anchor><a>...</a></my-anchor>`.
 Users will need to change existing `is` elements where necessary.
 * All template type extensions provided by Polymer have now been changed to standard custom elements that take a `<template>` in their light dom,  e.g.

   ```